fossi-foundation/EF_USB_CDC_WRAPPER/README.md

 # EF_USB_CDC_WRAPPER

-AHBL and APB bus wrappers with transmit and receive FIFOs for the verilog implementation for usb cdc in [ulixxe/usb_cdc](https://github.com/efabless/usb_cdc) repository
+AHBL and APB bus wrappers with transmit and receive FIFOs for the verilog implementation of usb cdc in [ulixxe/usb_cdc](https://github.com/efabless/usb_cdc) repository
 ## The wrapped IP